zdc/vyos-cloud-init-userdata/README.md

 You have two options on how to provide configuration commands:

-### Commands list
-If you need to configure not very many options, you may enter commands directly to the `vyos-config.txt` file.

-### URL
-You may place a text file with commands to an HTTP server, available to a deployed instance during startup.
-In this case, inside the `vyos-config.txt` file you need to enter only the direct URL of this file.
-We strongly recommend using unencrypted HTTP and IP address as a target URL to avoid problems with DNS and certificates.

 ## Creating User-Data

 When your commands list will be prepared, you need to convert it to the User-Data format.
 Use the next command for this: